Teresa’s been on at me for a good while to make two planters for our two wisteria, and the front door arch she recently got for us.

 I absolutely adore The Wind In The Willows.
 And whilst it may magnify or conceal flaws in the whole romantic view of life/nature, or it’s creator’s own character, or the history of his times, it remains a potently charming work of poetic storytelling art.
 And, for me at least, it’s manifold attractions far outweigh any nitpicking analyses, past, present or future.

 It’s interesting that Grahame, like Tolkien, found finding a publisher difficult.
 And it’s worth noting that TWITW was no overnight success.
-Indeed, at the time of first publication it received poor to indifference notices!
+Indeed, at the time of first publication it received poor to indifferent notices!

-Anyway, this post is intended to capture the flashes of enchantment that this terrific little gem of book lit up in or for me.
+Anyway, this post is intended to capture the flashes of enchantment that this terrific little gem of book lit up for me.
 I’ll leave it there for now, as I still have just under half the book left to read.

 * Also brought to our TV screens, and delightfully so, by Cosgrove Hall!